- What We Do

 JobWatch has produced a discussion paper, “Domestic and Family Violence – A Real Workplace Issue For Women,” to create understanding and urging employers, government and other stakeholders through legislation and policy to assist working women experiencing family violence by providing supportive workplace environments and effective workplace responses.

-The International Students Employment and Accomodation Legal Service (ISEALS) is a collaboration between community legal centres JobWatch, WEstjustice and Springvale Monash Legal Service, facilitated by Study Melbourne and administered by Victoria Legal Aid.
+The International Students Employment and Accomodation Legal Service (ISEALS) is a collaboration between community legal centres JobWatch, WEstjustice and South-East Monash Legal Service, facilitated by Study Melbourne and administered by Victoria Legal Aid.

-ISEALS supports international students with free, confidential and independent legal assistance for international students through our weekly legal clinics.
-This includes legal information, advice, representation and complex case work for international students experiencing or at risk of exploitation or discrimination in their workplace or through their accommodation.
+ISEALS provides free, confidential and independent legal assistance including legal information, advice, representation and complex case work for international students experiencing or at risk of exploitation or discrimination in their workplace or through their accommodation.

 Will found a job assembling beds and cleaning residential apartments.
 He was told to issue invoices for the hours he worked, despite the fact that he did not believe he was running his own business and his work was very much controlled by the employer.
 He provided invoices but was never paid for his work.
 We advised him in relation to sham contracting and underpayment of wages.
 He told his co-workers about ISEALS and we represented nine international students in matters against the same employer to get their wages paid.